-The annual work plan follows the format of the Application Narrative portion of your local application and should be used to develop the activities that will help achieve your annual objectives and long-term goals.
-Note that your annual objectives and long-term goals should be described in detail within the Application Narrative (or a separate form), not the work plan.
+The Annual Activity Plan follows the format of the Application Narrative portion of your local application and should be used to develop the activities that will help achieve your annual objectives and long-term goals for each of the six components: Work-based Learning, Career Exploration, Development, and Guidance, Supporting Special Populations Students, Early College Credit, Enhanced Curriculum and Instruction, and Recruitment, Retention, and Professional Preparation, Development, and Training.
+Note that your annual objectives and long-term goals should be described in detail within the Application Narrative, not the work plan.